GHeinzelmann/BAT.py/README.md

 *Just released: GHOAT.py, a fully automated tool for guest-host ABFE calculations using DD with pmemd.cuda: GHeinzelmann/GHOAT.py.
-Will soon add tutorial a detailed user guide.*
+Will soon add tutorial and a detailed user guide.*

 # BAT.py